AY2324S2-CS2113-F15-2/tp/docs/DeveloperGuide.md

 ### Deleting calories entries
 1. Prerequisites: Calories data has already been added into the Calories list.
 2. Test case: `calories list`, followed by `calories delete 1`

     Expected: Calories entry with `SLEEPID` 1 is deleted from list.

 3. Test case: `sleep list`, followed by `sleep delete -1`

    Expected: No sleep entry deleted.
 Error details shown in message.

+### Searching for calories item or items
+1. Prerequisites: Calories data with `cream` has already been added into the Calories list.
+2. Test case: `calories find cream`
+   Expected: Calories entry with keyword cream in description is shown.

 ### Adding hydration entries
-1. Test case: hydration in water v/500 d/2024-04-15
+1. Test case: `hydration in water v/500 d/2024-04-15`

     Expected: Hydration entry is added to the hydration list.

-2. Test case: hydration in water v/500 d/24-04-15
+2. Test case: `hydration in water v/500 d/24-04-15`

     Expected: No hydration entry is added to the hydration list.
 Error details shown in message.

-3. Test case: hydration in water d/2024-04-15 v/500
+3. Test case: `hydration in water d/2024-04-15 v/500`

     Expected: No hydration entry is added to the hydration list.
 Error details shown in message.

 ### Listing hydration entries
 1. Prerequisites: Hydration data has already been added into hydration list.
-2. Test case: hydration list
+2. Test case: `hydration list`

    Expected: List of hydration data is displayed.

 ### Deleting a hydration entry
 1. Prerequisites: hydration data has already been added into hydration list.
-2. Test case: hydration list, followed by hydration delete 1
+2. Test case: `hydration list, followed by hydration delete 1`

    Expected: Hydration entry with HYDRATIONID 1 is deleted from list.

 3. Test case: hydration list, followed by hydration delete -1

    Expected: No hydration entry deleted.
 Error details shown in message.

+### Searching for hydration item or items
+1. Prerequisites: Hydration data with `milo` has already been added into the Hydration list.
+2. Test case: `hydration find milo`
+   Expected: Hydration entry with keyword milo in description is shown.

 ### Adding sleep entries
 1. Test case: `sleep add 7 d/2024-04-15`